 Key takeaways

-• A blank page is the most common reason journaling stalls.
+• Not knowing what to write about is the most common place journaling stalls.
 One concrete idea fixes it.

 • Rotate across categories (daily life, emotions, goals, gratitude, memories) so the practice does not go stale.